erasmus-without-paper/ewp-specs-api-iias/resources/xsltKit/README.md

 the transformation adds a `<valid-for-approval>false</valid-for-approval>` sub-element as the last child of the `<iia>` element.
 It informs that this IIA misses some values which are required in IIA v7, and it cannot be approved.

-To transform an XML you may need to find the right processor, e.g. for Java Saxon-HE version 12.4 has been tested.
+To transform an XML, you may need to find the right processor, e.g., for Java Saxon-HE version 12.4 has been tested.

 We provide an example in Java that transforms an IIA XML (as a byte array) via the XSLT (as a byte array too) and obtain the above-mentioned XML: